stefanuebe/vaadin-fullcalendar/README.md

 This addon extends the **FullCalendar for Flow** addon with the FullCalendar Scheduler, which provides additional resource based views (Timeline View and Vertical Resource View) for Vaadin 14+.

-It needs the basic addon (https://vaadin.com/directory/component/full-calendar-4-web-component) to work.
+It needs the basic addon (https://vaadin.com/directory/component/full-calendar-scheduler-flow) to work.
 Since this addon is not always updated when the basis gets an update, I suggest, that you add both dependencies (basis and extension) to always use the latest versions.
 This extension is compatible as long as the readme does not tells anything else.

+The latest version 3.x.x of this addon uses the FullCalendar Scheduler 5.
+The version 2.x.x uses the older FullCalendar Scheduler 4.

+**Note** Version 2.x.x will only receive maintenance fixes, while new features will be developed for the 3.x.x version.

 ## Additional links and information

 For information about the Scheduler (functionality, features, license information, etc.) visit https://fullcalendar.io/scheduler.

-For a Vaadin 10-13 version (that is built on FC 3.10.x), see https://vaadin.com/directory/component/full-calendar-scheduler-extension
+For a Vaadin 10-13 version (that is built on FC 3.10.x), see https://vaadin.com/directory/component/full-calendar-scheduler-extension-vaadin10

 ## License information:
 Please be aware, that the FullCalender Scheduler library this addon is based on has a different license model